-Pipe Major Eric Landau is renowned for a quarter-century committed to serving the bagpiping needs of law enforcement, fire and the military as well as those of veterans and the general public.
+Pipe Major Eric Landau is renowned for a quarter-century's commitment to serving the bagpiping needs of law enforcement, fire and the military as well as those of veterans and the general public.
 He applies that focused experience to exceed client and audience expectations at every event, reflected in his unmatched collection of top-notch Gigmasters client reviews.
 As the Phoenix-based principal bagpiper at Bagpipes of Amazing Grace he is your ideal Arizona piper for all celebratory, ceremonial and solemn occasions!

 Performed solo before Arizona's governors, senior U.S. senator, at Vietnam Wall ceremonies, for organizations ranging from the Congressional Medal of Honor Society to the Arizona Funeral Directors Association, in televised Christmas concerts and for 400,000 people lining the Fiesta Bowl parade route.
 Played in opening act for the Black Watch on Tour, at the Phoenix Open, at annual observances of the National Law Enforcement Officers Memorial, International Association of Firefighters, National Fallen Firefighters Foundation and at the session opening of the Arizona State Legislature.
 Present and past pro bono performance history includes long-standing service as pipe major (pipe band leader/musical director/instructor) and enrolled honor guard bagpiper for ten police and fire departments, US military and veterans organizations as well as for numerous annual American Cancer Society Relays for Life.
 Initiated and continues to perform the weekly Sunset Bagpiper clubhouse program at SunRidge Canyon Golf Club.
 Graduate, Balmoral School of Piping, whose faculty includes many of the world's greatest teaching bagpipers.